 Your core system may be holding you back.
 Switching to a new platform is a big decision, though, and it’s not one to be rushed into or taken lightly.
-Before you replace your policy administration system, ask yourself these 10 questions.
+Before you replace your insurance policy administration (PAS) system, ask yourself these 10 questions.

 1. Will every department get behind the implementation?
 Think about the various departments this decision will impact.
 For example, if you’re replacing your claims system, how will the claims department be impacted?
 How will your customers be impacted in the event of a loss?
 Before you move forward, discuss the change with the relevant departments.
 If you can bring key individuals on board so they’ll act as champions for the new system, the transition will go much more smoothly.